winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

         Percentage offset from the price feed for settlement favoring the borrower.
     * ``Force Settlement Fee Percentage (FSFP)``:

-        FSFP is set by the smartcoin issuer and provides a revenue stream for the asset issuer.
-When a force-settlement order is executed by an asset holder, he sells:
+        FSFP is set by the MPA Admin and provides a revenue stream for the Admin.
+When a force-settlement order is executed by an Asset Holder, he sells:

-            `smartcoin quantity X`
+            `MPA quantity X`

         and in return receives (executes right to buy) collateral in the amount: